motionproto/pf2e-reignmaker/public/Action Implementation/PRE_ROLL_SELECTION_PATTERN.md

 ### Multi-Player Synchronization

-Custom UIs receive the `instance` prop with the CheckInstance object.
+Custom UIs receive the `instance` prop with the OutcomePreview object.
 Use it to:
 1. Read shared state from `instance.resolutionState`
 2. Update state via `updateInstanceResolutionState()`
 3. All players see the same state in real-time